GMEddy/3-musketeers/cash/README.md

 ### How to use cash

-When you start cash you can add the amont money before launch the programme
+When you start cash you can add the amont money before launch the program

 **Exemple :**